-TrustFactory CAs use this CP and applicable Subscriber Agreements to convey legal conditions of usage of issued Certificates to Subscribers and Relying Parties.
+TrustFactory CAs shall use this CP and applicable Subscriber Agreements to convey legal conditions of usage of issued Certificates to Subscribers and Relying Parties.
 Participants that may make representations and warranties include TrustFactory CA, RAs, Subscribers, Relying Parties, and any other participants as it might become necessary.
 All parties including the TrustFactory CA, any RAs and Subscribers warrant the integrity of their respective Private Key(s).
-If any such party suspects that a Private Key has been Compromised they will immediately notify the appropriate RA.
+If any such party suspects that a Private Key has been compromised they shall immediately notify the appropriate RA.

-TrustFactory CA represents and warrants to Certificate Beneficiaries, during the period when the Certificate is valid, TrustFactory CA has complied with its Certificate Policy and/or Certification Practice Statement in issuing and managing the Certificate:
+TrustFactory CA shall represent and warrant to Certificate Beneficiaries, during the period when the Certificate is valid, that TrustFactory CA has complied with its Certificate Policy and/or Certification Practice Statement in issuing and managing the Certificate: